avichaynega/Editor/README.md

 In this exercise we partially implement the editor "ed" (editor without graphical interface) attached to Linux.

-you read more about "ed" by enter the command :
+you can read about "ed" editor by enter the command :

 ```bash
     man ed